red-hat-storage/ocs-training/ocp4ocs4/device-fail-replace.md

     persistentvolumeclaim "ocs-deviceset-0-0-nvs68" deleted
     ```
 	After the **PVC** associated with the failed drive is deleted, it is
-	time to replace the failed drive and use this new drive to create a new
+	time to replace the failed drive.
-	OCP **PV**.

 ## Replace drive and create new PV

-1. First step is to login to the OCP node with the failed drive and record the `/dev/disk/by-id/{id}` that is to be replaced.
+1. First step is to login to the OCP node with the storage drive to be replaced and record the `/dev/disk/by-id/{id}`.
 In this example the OCP node is `compute-2`.
 To login to correct OCP node use SSH or `oc debug node\<NodeName>`.

     ```
     oc debug node/compute-2